Reflections on God's Presence in Communion

 Thresholds of Holiness

-Now, what is very plain in low church ecclesiology—Baptist, Pentecostal, Charismatic, Non-denominational, et cetera—is that it will typically have a different bullseye from high church ecclesiology—Anglican, Lutheran, Catholic, Orthodox, et cetera.
-In broad strokes, the bullseye for low church ecclesiology is the congregation of believers—who the bread and wine is for.
-The bullseye for high church ecclesiology is the bread and wine—who the bread and wine is from.
-In a low church setting, then, the focus and emphasis seems to shift from something we receive to something we do, which is why Communion is served, say, once a month in plastic wrap as opposed to daily in sacred ritual.
+Now, what is very plain in low church ecclesiology—Baptist, Pentecostal, Charismatic, Evangelicalism, Non-denominationalism, et cetera—is that it will typically have a different bullseye from high church ecclesiology—Anglican, Lutheran, Episcopal, Catholic, Orthodox, et cetera.
+In broad strokes, the bullseye for low church ecclesiology is the congregation of believers, or who the bread and wine is for.
+The bullseye for high church ecclesiology is the bread and wine, or who the bread and wine is from.

 But what differentiates a Baptist from, say, a Lutheran, or even, say, an Anglican from a Catholic, are questions of priority: Is our proper worship to present our bodies as a living sacrifice to God with Christ living through us or is it to partake in His sacrifice presented as the “true drink and true food” of Jesus Christ our Lord?
 (John 6:55) In other words, does the flesh and blood of Christ’s once for all sacrifice, presented as bread and wine, take priority over the body of Christ, the Temple of true believers who are presenting their bodies as living sacrifices?
 Which is the Church to emphasize: Communion as the sacrifice or you as the sacrifice?
 Is Communion supposed to only point to Christ’s once for all sacrifice or is Communion the embodiment of it?
 Or, in each case, is it a both/and?
 And how does that work, exactly?